reaganlo/clr-bundles/README.md

 - Tools and Utilities
 - Other (for bundles that do not fit previous categories)

+2. Add a MINOR keyword if applicable, from below, to improve a bundle's discoverability:

+- Documentation
+- Editor
+- Kernel
+- Networking
+- Perl
+- Python
+- R

-Note: If you add more than one category, add them as comma-separated values.
+  Note: If you add multiple keywords, add them as comma-separated values as follows:
-For example: `#[TAGS]: Developer Tools, Data Science`
+  `#[TAGS]: Developer Tools, Data Science, Python`

 To automatically create a "-dev" variant of a bundle, such that bundle "foo-dev" has what is required to build bundle "foo", simply add the bundle